scottgriv/Resolution-Scale-Calculator/README.md

 <h1 align="center">Resolution Scale Calculator</h1>

-Scale design dimensions (width and height) up or down for @1x, @2, and @3x resolutions.
+Scale design dimensions (width and height) up or down for @1x, @1.5x, @2, @3x, @4x, and custom @Nx resolutions.
 - Use the application on GitHub Pages **[Here](https://scottgriv.github.io/Resolution-Scale-Calculator/)**.
+- Especially useful for Web, iOS mobile app, and Android mobile app designers.

 In the digital design realm, crafting visually compelling and crisp graphics is pivotal.
 The **Resolution Scale Calculator** emerges as a handy little tool for designers and developers eager to recreate or adapt designs inspired by existing website elements.
 Here's why incorporating this calculator into your design toolkit is beneficial: